Our Staff

 Joelle is a graduate of Harvard University where she received a BA in Social Studies, and completed the coursework for a minor in the Study of Religion.
 There she sang with two soulful singing groups, Mizmor Shir and the Kuumba Singers, and subsequently was a founding member of Songrise, DC’s all women’s social justice singing group.

-Joelle is thrilled that the co-housing building she and her family live is both LEED Silver certified and going solar in 2023!
+Joelle loves that the co-housing building she calls home is both LEED Silver certified and solar-powered!

 She is a recipient of: